“Fateful Theme”, Olle Bonniér (1925 – )

 “Split a piece of wood; I am there.
 Lift up the stone, and you will find me there.”

 The Self is present in the most inconspicuous material thing.
 According to the alchemists, the spirit Mercurius can be found in the banal things that are lying at your doorstep.
-Thirty years ago I had this dream:
+As a young man I had this dream:

 “I attended some form of New Age congregation in the middle of the night.
 Together with other people I entered a flying saucer that threw us about in the air in violent movements.
 During this experience I became conscious for a while.
 When I went home from the celebration I felt unmoved by the experience and slightly disappointed.
 I went through the dark wood and passed a little bridge over a brook.
 My trouser leg touched a lonely little flower; a Chickweed Wintergreen (which is a little flower that grows in northern Europe, Trientalis europaea L. “Skogsstjärna” — ‘forest star’).
 It was Linnaeus’s favourite flower.
 On being touched, the forest star immediately unfolded its petals, something that made a strong impression on me.
 This formally insignificant thing felt much more meaningful than the grand spiritual congregation with flying saucers.”